MicrosoftDocs/fabric-docs/docs/cicd/variable-library/understand-variable-library.md

 - Can include letters, numbers, underscores, and hyphens.
 - Doesn't exceed 256 characters in length.

-Neither the item or variable name is case sensitive.
+The variable name is *not* case sensitive.

 ### Variable types

 The variables in the variable library can be any of the following basic types:

 - String: (default) Any char.
 Can be null or empty.
-- Boolean: Gets ‘false’ or ‘true’.
+- Boolean: Gets *true* or *false*.
 - DateTime: The date and time are represented using ISO 8601 standard, yyyy-MM-ddTHH:mm:ssZ, where:
-  - yyyy is the four-digit year, MM is the two-digit month, dd is the two-digit day
+  - *yyyy* is the four-digit year, *MM* is the two-digit month, *dd* is the two-digit day
-  - T separates the date and the time
+  - *T* separates the date and the time
-  - HH is the two-digit hour in 24-hour format, mm is the two-digit minute, ss is the two-digit second
+  - *HH* is the two-digit hour in 24-hour format, mm is the two-digit minute, ss is the two-digit second
-  - Z indicates that the time is in Coordinated Universal Time (UTC)
-  - For example, 2024-10-14T04:53:54Z.
+  - *Z* indicates that the time is in Coordinated Universal Time (UTC) For example, 2024-10-14T04:53:54Z.
 - Double: A number with decimal points.
 - Integer: A whole number that can be positive, negative, or zero
 - Array: An array of type string in this format [value1, value2, …].
 Can be empty or null.
-- [Not in PrPr] Item reference: Refers to a different item.
-The variable value is the item’s path.
-The referenced item can be in this workspace or in a different workspace.
-- [Not in PrPr] Connection reference: Refers to an external connection through DMTS.
-The variable value is the connection id in DMTS.

 ## Permissions